AustroMelee/Austros-ATLA-World/docs/frontend_architecture.md

 The frontend architecture provides a robust, performant, and accessible foundation for the Austros ATLA World encyclopedia.
 The 2025 January update introduces:

-- **Header Component:** New floating header with Matrix Rain toggle and back-to-top button
-- **Matrix Rain Toggle:** Clean floating button in top-right corner with conditional rendering
-- **Back to Top Button:** Smart visibility button that appears on scroll with smooth scrolling
 - **Enhanced Multi-Layered Filtering:** Comprehensive filtering with PNG nation images, age ranges, gender, and bender classification
 - **Perfect DOS Font Integration:** Core filters and subfilters now use Perfect DOS font for better readability
 - **React Icons with Color Coding:** Each core filter has a distinct icon and color for instant recognition